anynines/a8s-demo/README.md

 Create a new blog post entry by clicking on the "Create Post" button in the top right corner.

-Next we'll create a backup of the current state of the database with our single blog post:
+Next we'll create a backup of the current state of the database with our single blog post.

+Shot the manifest first:

 ```shell
 cat a8s-deployment/examples/backup.yaml
 ```

+Then apply it:

 ```shell
 kubectl apply --filename a8s-deployment/examples/backup.yaml